jpulse-net/jpulse-framework/docs/installation.md

 # Or use the new update command directly:
 npm run jpulse-update                    # Update framework files npm run jpulse-update --dry-run             # Safe preview mode

+# Or to update to a pre-release (beta, RC):
+npm install @peterthoeny/jpulse-framework@1.0.0-rc.1
+npm run jpulse-update
 ```

 **Important**: jPulse uses a hybrid approach where `npm update` only updates the package dependency.
 You must run `jpulse-update` to copy the updated framework files to your site.
 The `npm run update` script does both steps automatically.